 In 2017, the US military announced it is wrapping up operations against the LRA, saying it has "been reduced to irrelevance".

 The same year the Ugandan army began withdrawing its troops from the Central African Republic.

 The LRA today

 The rebels are not what they were.
 Estimated to number in the low hundreds, LRA groups are dispersed across parts of the Democratic Republic of Congo, Central African Republic, South Sudan and Sudan.

-The US and the African Union have both designated the LRA as a terrorist group and the US has labelled Kony a "global terrorist" yet the LRA threat is relatively limited and local.
+The US and the African Union have both designated the LRA as a terrorist group and the US has labelled Kony a "global terrorist" yet the LRA threat is both limited and local.

-The LRA Crisis Tracker organisation says the group carried out 42 attacks in the past year, leaving 31 dead and 192 abducted, mainly in the remote DRC-CAR-South Sudan border areas.
+The LRA Crisis Tracker organisation says the group carried out 42 attacks in the past year, leaving one dead and 163 abducted, mainly in the remote DRC-CAR-South Sudan border areas.

 This represents a 48 percent decline in attacks compared to the previous year.